Alecadabra/CG/Assignment/README.md

 Polytonic created a project called [Glitter](https://github.com/Polytonic/Glitter) that is a dead-simple boilerplate for OpenGL.
 Everything you need to run a single LearnOpenGL Project (including all libraries) and just that; nothing more.
 Perfect if you want to follow along with the tutorials, without the hassle of having to manually compile and link all third party libraries!

+# License

+All code samples, unless explicitly stated otherwise, are licensed under the terms of the CC BY-NC 4.0 license as published by Creative Commons, either version 4 of the License, or (at your option) any later version.

+See https://learnopengl.com/About for more information.

+-->